Ovarian Cancer Stories

 I had a few wigs.
 One was super long and brown.
 My natural hair color is platinum blond, and I’ve always had platinum blond hair, so I wanted to try something different.
 I had another one that was about shoulder length.
 I wore each wig once, but I just felt comfortable with my bald head.

 I always wore beanies too because Washington is really pretty cold.
 You don’t know how warm your hair is until it’s not there anymore.
 But yeah, I actually loved being bald.
 I don’t know why, but maybe because it made me look at me.

 I didn’t see my long, beautiful blond hair or my muscles I had from working out when I looked in the mirror anymore.
 I saw me.
 I saw me stripped of everything I had worked for.
 I saw me at my most vulnerable and that’s where I learned to love myself the most.

 What was the lowest point you experienced?

-That would be November of 2016.
-It was about a month after my cancer debulking surgery.
-I was 97lbs., no hair and I had an ileostomy bag.
+That would be November, about a month after my cancer debulking surgery.
+I was 97 pounds, no hair, and I had an ileostomy bag.